-Nothing is more exciting than looking at the first month of the year and seeing how you did compared to your budget.
 Are you on track?
 You may need to revisit your resolutions, but don’t give up, readjust.
+You can adjust your budget now to reflect the rest of the of the year.
 Keep going.
 Here are some tips to do just that:

 Common points of frustration occur when expenses are unrealistically low or forgotten altogether, while sales or revenues are unrealistically high, or worse yet, just a dream.
 With proper planning and research of what is really involved, goals can be accomplished.
 Here are 5 questions to ask yourself when approaching a budget review: